 Ref.
 Question Policy Principles C1 Are premises secure against arson by outsiders?
-(Please state how) Answe r Finding/Observation Yes The assessor considers the area to be a normal risk in respect of arson.
-Key entry from the outside at both entrances.
+(Please state how) Answe r Finding/Observation No The assessor considers the area to be a normal risk in respect of arson.
+Key entry from the outside at main entrance.

+Action/Recommendation Priority Due Date External mail boxes have been provided for both of the flats but there remains a letterbox fitted to the main entrance door.
+Consult with the residents to determine whether any of them still require the use of this legacy letterbox and if so provide a steel mail box or mesh cage mounted internally over the letterbox aperture that will hold burning materials safely until they self-extinguish.
+If no residents require the use of the letterbox, then seal it up.
+Low 17/Jan/2024

 Ref.
 Question Policy Principles C2 Are bins secured or fire loading stored in a suitable location?
-(Please state bin type, location, if and how it is secured) Blocks of flats that have issues with the storage of bins are waiting bin storage areas.
-A three year plan is in place to build bin storage areas for all flats with issues.
-Answer Finding/Observation Yes There is a centralised wheelie bin storage area that is very remote from all blocks on Aldham House Lane.
+(Please state bin type, location, if and how it is secured) waiting bin storage a ave issues with the storagareas.
+A three year plan is rall flats with issues. • Answer Finding/Observation n No Wheelie bins were Wheelie bins were o bserved close to the main n entrance door.
+Action/Recommendation Priority Due Date In the short-term, relocate the wheelie bins away from the front door.
+Provide a High 18/Mar/2023 dedicated wheelie bin storage area at this block as per the three-year plan.